RLittlesII/Reactive.Sandbox/README.md

-# ReactiveUI.Sandbox
+# Reactive.Sandbox

-A sandbox for me to create amazing Reactive sand castles
+This is a sandbox where I can build amazing sand castles with Reactive Extensions and ReactiveUI